singer-io/tap-adwords/README.md

 tap-adwords uses some custom metadata keys:

 * `behavior` - The “fieldBehavior” value from the Google Adwords API.
-Either "attribute", "metric", or "segment".
+Either "attribute", "metric", or "segment". (discoverable)
 * `fieldExclusions` - Indicates which other fields may not be selected when this field is selected.
-If you invoke the tap with selections that violate fieldExclusion rules, the tap will fail.
+If you invoke the tap with selections that violate fieldExclusion rules, the tap will fail. (discoverable)
+* `tap-adwords.report-key-properties` - Is user set and indicates which fields to output as "key_properties" in the stream's SCHEMA message. (nondiscoverable)

 ---